cverhelst/cverhelst.github.io/source/_posts/2014-10-19-hosting-a-wcf-service-in-sharepoint-with-a-spcontext.md

 Enter: The interface that inherits from all.

 Yeah, apparently this works.
 Just have a different interface, IMyService, that inherits from all the Service Contracts you want to implement and you're done.

-So, what were we making a fuss about again ?
-Oh right.
+Because, yeah, we just need to make sure there's only one Service Contract interface on that service class. *sigh*

 ## Creating a custom service host factory